-3.32 Comparison of ERA-20C winds with Hussey observations
+3.2 Comparison of ERA-20C winds with Hussey observations

-Figure 4 shows a comparison between Hussey's wind recordings and the ERA-20C wind data.
-Whilst there are broad similarities between the two datasets, there are differences in speed, direction, and timing which account for material

-- 255 differences in corresponding trajectories.
+205 Figure 4 shows a comparison between Hussey's wind recordings and the ERA-20C wind data.
+Whilst there are broad similarities between the two datasets, there are differences in speed, direction, and timing which account for material differences in corresponding trajectories.
 Broadly, both datasets suggest strong north-component winds at the start of the target period, which weaken and veer to become light south-component winds and increase in strength slightly by the end of the period.
-Concerning changes in direction, however, Hussey observed an earlier and more gradual veering from northerly winds (to southerlies by the start of 20 November) than ERA, which suggests winds veered later and more suddenly to become southsouth-reasterly by mid-morning on 21 November.
-Thereafter, Hussey's recordings indicate winds remained roughly south- - 260 south westerly until the end of the period, with southerly and south-south-easterly variations for short periods.
+Concerning changes in direction, however, Hussey observed an earlier and more gradual veering from northerly winds lowest mean and median differences, though the cases produce generally similar error distributions.

+- (to southerlies by the start of 20 November) than ERA, which suggests winds veered later and more suddenly to become south-south-easterly by mid-morning on 21 November.
+Thereafter, Hussey's recordings indicate winds remained roughly south-south westerly until the end of the period, with southerly and south-south-easterly variations for short periods.
 ERA winds remained more uniformly south-easterly until the end of the period.
-Concerning speeds, whilst both datasets agree on generally, high speeds, followed by a decrease and then an increase, there are two principal discrepancies.
-The first is a significant difference between the mornings of 19 November and 20 November (up to 20 knots) due to Hussey's observation of a much faster speed drop following the strong northerlies (ERA winds stay stronger for longer and never drop quite as low as Hussey's - 265 recordings).
+Concerning speeds, whilst both datasets agree on generally high speeds, followed by a decrease and then an increase, there are two principal discrepancies.
+The first is a significant - 215 difference between the mornings of 19 November and 20 November (up to 20 knots) due to Hussey's observation of a much faster speed drop following the strong northerlies (ERA winds stay stronger for longer and never drop quite as low as Hussey's recordings).
 The second is a significant discrepancy from the afternoon of 21 November until the end of the period.
 Whilst both datasets suggest winds of around 10 knots by the afternoon of 21, Hussey's observed gradual increase to the end of the period is preceded by an initial drop to below 5 knots.
-ERA does not produce this decrease, so whilst it shows a similar gradual increase through the end of the period, an discrepancy of 5-10 knots persists.
-A comparison between the trajectories constructed from Hussey's wind observations with those derived from ERA-20C data highlights some interesting differences. - 270 Hussy's observations point to a slightly more south westerly direction in the drift loop, while the ERA 20C prediction shows a larger spread and a more southerly direction (Figure 1).
-While the drift trajectories and projected sinking sites derived from Hussey's wind data are highly consistent with Worsley's estimation of the sinking location, the trajectories predicted from ERA 20C data are more consistent with the actual wreck location.
+ERA does not produce this decrease, so whilst it shows a similar gradual - 220 increase through the end of the period, an discrepancy of 5-10 knots persists.